 Source Newsroom: American Society of Clinical Oncology (ASCO)

 Genitourinary cancers include those of the prostate, kidney, bladder and testis, as well as less common cancers such as those of the penis, ureters and other urinary organs.
-In 2013, more than 388,000 people in the United States are expected to be diagnosed with genitourinary cancers, with more than an estimated 60,000 deaths.
-The most common genitourinary cancer is prostate cancer, which according to estimates, will be diagnosed in more than 238,000 men in the United States in 2013, and claim more than 29,000 lives.*
+In 2012, an estimated 390,000 people in the United States were diagnosed with genitourinary cancers, with an estimated 58,000 deaths.
+The most common genitourinary cancer is prostate cancer, which according to estimates, was diagnosed in more than 241,000 men in the United States in 2012, and claimed more than 28,000 lives(1).

 This year’s Symposium will take place February 14 - 16 2013, at the Rosen Shingle Creek in Orlando and feature 475 abstracts on the latest research in genitourinary cancers.

 Three leading medical specialty societies co-sponsor the three-day, multidisciplinary symposium, including the American Society of Clinical Oncology (ASCO), the American Society for Radiation Oncology (ASTRO) and the Society of Urologic Oncology (SUO).

 Media Registration: To register to attend the meeting or participate in the presscast, visit ASCO’s online Media Headquarters.
 The deadline to register for the presscast is Friday, February 8.
 Please note: If you were already credentialed for the 2012 ASCO Annual Meeting, the 2012 Breast Cancer Symposium or the 2013 Gastrointestinal Cancers Symposium, you will automatically receive the presscast login information and do not have to register again.
 For further assistance please contact Nicole Racadag at firstname.lastname@example.org or 571-483-1354.
 News and other information about the Symposium will be made available at www.asco.org/GUpresskit.